 We’ve all seen the words “complementary,” “alternative,” and “integrative,” but what do they really mean?
 According to the National Center for Complementary and Integrative Health, “CAM” (Complementary and Alternative Medicine) is a group of diverse medical and health care systems, practices, and products that are not generally considered part of conventional medicine.
 Complementary medicine is used together with conventional medicine, and alternative medicine is used in place of conventional medicine.
 Integrative medicine combines conventional and CAM treatments for which there is evidence of safety and effectiveness.

 Complementary and Alternative Medicine (CAM) is a concept that has engendered considerable controversy, because it implies an either/or choice between traditional western medicine and other, less scientifically established treatments.
-We can, however, surmount this controversy very quickly by considering these treatments as complementary to traditional medicine; that is, to be used alongside traditional medicine, and not as alternatives.
+We can, however, surmount this controversy very quickly by considering these treatments as complementary rather than an alternative to traditional medicine; that is, to be used alongside traditional medicine.
 In fact, for decades there has been a spectrum of treatments in use that complement the pharmaceutical and surgical treatments of western medicine.
 These include healthful nutrition and diet (consider diabetes and heart disease), physical and mental exercise (consider obesity and dementia), and many stress-reduction techniques, such as yoga, meditation, counseling, and support groups (consider all our hectic, stress-laden lives).
 For balance disorders, in particular, which can have multiple underlying causes and be severely impairing, incorporating complementary treatments to build a healthy lifestyle is essential to maximize the benefits of medical treatments prescribed by our physicians.

 It is important to consider that any treatment, traditional or complementary, must have its utility established through rigorously established evidence.
 This requirement holds true for everything from surgery, to “nutriceuticals,” to acupuncture, to counseling and psychotherapy.
 The problem is in the hawking of untested and unproved remedies, which unfortunately tends to be more in the realm of complementary than in traditional medicine.
 Without scientifically developed evidence to support a given treatment, be it a new surgical technique or a new herbal remedy, that treatment does not merit our consideration.
 It may indeed have a placebo effect: Belief in the treatment’s efficacy makes a person feel better, and placebo effects can be powerful.
 But that does not mean it will help heal the underlying condition, or that it will have a lasting beneficial effect.
 So, we must be careful about what we promote as complementary treatments.
 The topics presented below have sufficient research into their efficacy to be included in our discussion.